SumoLogic/sumologic-documentation/docs/cse/rules/write-aggregation-rule.md

 On the right side of the Rules Editor, in the **Then Create a Signal** section, you configure details of the Signals that your rule will fire.

-1. Click **Show Advanced** if you want the rule to [override global Signal suppression](/docs/cse/records-signals-entities-insights/about-signal-suppression/#override-global-signal-suppression).
 1. **On Entity**.
 Use the pull-down list to select one or more Entity fields, for example, an IP address, MAC address, hostname, and so on.
 When the rule is triggered, it will fire a Signal on each of the Entity fields you select.
 1. **using the name**.
 Enter the name of the rule, which can be used to name the Signal generated.
 1. **with the summary**.
 Enter a brief summary describing what causes the Rule to create a Signal.